jessfraz/k8s-snowflake/README.md

-# k8s-configs
+# k8s-snowflake

-Configs and scripts for bootstrapping a Kubernetes cluster anywhere.
+Configs and scripts for bootstrapping an opinionated Kubernetes cluster anywhere.

+Except it's my _snowflake opinionated k8s distro_ :)

 > **NOTE:** current support is only for Azure.
+There is some Google Cloud stuff
+> with todos...

 ## Provisioning